Jwhiles/CV/README.md

   At Habito I have worked on various user focused projects, ranging from a redesigned homepage, to a re-implementation of the dynamic fact find which is the core of Habito's user journey.
-One of my main focuses has been to improve the accessibility of the projects I work on, by focusing on users' needs as well as on more technical matters.
+One of my main achievements has been to improve the accessibility of the projects I work on, by focusing on users' needs as well as on more technical matters.
   Habito use's PureScript and Haskell for all development work.
 These